gutenbergtools/gutenbergsite/site/policy/collection_development.md

 ## Historic scope

-Project Gutenberg has a number of items that do not meet the public domain or formatting criteria described above.
+The Project Gutenberg collection includes a number of items that do not meet the public domain or formatting criteria described above.
 The founder of Project Gutenberg, Michael Hart, invented eBooks in 1971, and the online library grew substantially in the 1980s and 1990s.
-At that time, there were not many free collections of diverse literary works, and some of the modern standards we now rely on had not yet emerged (such as Unicode for representing character sets and HTML for textual markup).
+During that period of time, there were not many free collections of diverse literary works, and some of the modern standards we now rely on had not yet emerged (such as Unicode for representing character sets and HTML for textual markup).